1m1-github/EVMPlus/README.md

 the opcodes will have as an input the desired target precion of the user. this will render the calculation deterministic. e.g. we know how many Taylor steps we need to achieve a certain precision.

-on my M1 macbook air:
+tested on a M1 macbook air
-based on ADD opcode having gas cost 3 (GasFastestStep), we get the following ca. gas costs using benchmarks:
+based on ADD opcode having gas cost 3 (GasFastestStep), we get the following ca. gas costs using golang (runtime) benchmarks:
-DEC_ADD 150
+DECADD 75
-DEC_SUB 150
+DECNEG 30
-DEC_MUL 110
+DECMUL 60
-DEC_DIV 200
+DECINV 75
-DEC_LOG2 120
+DECEXP 100+100*precision
-DEC_EXP
+DECLOG2 200+200*precision
-DEC_NORM 200
+DECSIN 100+100*precision

-DEC_EXP 2000/10 steps 3700/20 steps =>
+the above values fluctuate in benchmark testing; it would make sense to have more tests to determine conservative gas costs

 ### binary vs decimal float